eCyclops/foundryvtt-fgg/README.md

 ## Known Issues
 - The character creation dialogue box does not close for some reason (help would be appreciated in finding the errant code)
-- 'Magic-User' default class for spells (I can't find the preset for this to make it FGG appropriate)
+- 'Magic-User' default class for spells (I can't find the preset for this to make it FG&G™ appropriate)

 ## To-Do List
 - Add the appropriate modifiers for all the attributes (currently using OSE modifiers)